marcindulak/jhalfs-ci/README.md

    docker-compose exec jhalfs bash -c "su - vagrant -c 'source /vagrant/jhalfs/jhalfs.sh && cd \$LFS/jhalfs && make ck_UID'"
    ```

    See `jhalfs/targets` for the list of existing makefile targets.
+If you prefer to run all targets use `make all`.
    The result of the build is available under `jhalfs/mnt/build_dir`.
 If you want to access the contents of this directory
    from the host (laptop), mount it `sudo mount $(cat jhalfs/build_dir.dev) / $PWD/jhalfs/mnt/build_dir`.